Plain English

 Oversold / Overbought

-Oversold and overbought describe when a stock's price has moved to an extreme—either too low or too high—based on recent…
+Oversold and overbought describe when a stock's price has moved to an extreme in one direction, based on momentum indica…

 Pocket Pivot